nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

                     # The relative path of the code repository watched by the deployment runtime
                     "path": $coderepo-path
                 },
+                # Target environment hosting the deployment runtime
                 "destination": {
-                  # The environment refers to the target environment for running the deployment.
+                  # Environment name
                   "environment": "$environment",
+                  # optional
-                  # The namespace refers to the target namespace of the environment for running the deployment.
+                  # The customization namespace is used to deploy applications in the target environment's namespace,
-                  # The DeploymentRuntime supports deploying different Deployments to different namespaces.
-For example, Deployment A is deployed to $namespace-101 and Deployment B is deployed to $namespace-102.
+                  # supporting multiple customization namespaces.
+                  # If not specified, a default namespace with the same name as the deployment runtime will be created.
                   "namespaces": [
-                    "$namespace-101",
-                    "$namespace-102"
+                    "$namespace1",
+                    "$namespace2"
                   ]
                 },
+                # optional
-                # The account refers to run runtime need an account.
+                # The customization account refers to Nautes creating a service account in the target environment's namespace.
-                # By default, the runtime creates an account with the name of the runtime.
-You can also specify an account or not.
-It is a Service Account for Kubernetes.
+                # This account has the necessary permissions to ensure deployment runtime resources work normally,
+                # such as cloning code repositories and getting artifact repository secrets.
+                # If not specified, a default service account with the same name as the deployment runtime will be created.
                 "account": "$account"
             }'
 ```